 Outside of the clinic, Dr. Moffitt enjoys spending time trail running, mountain biking, and hiking with his wife (Jess), and their Catahoula Leopard (Mayzee).
 He also enjoys spending time in their garden, growing food for his whole family.
 He is constantly on the lookout for his next adventure.

 He is a member of several key professional organizations including the American Association of Naturopathic Physicians, the Oregon Association of Naturopathic Practitioners, and the Western Pain Society.
-Dr Moffitt also has done a variety of trainings to continually advance his education and knowledge.
-Advanced training typically revolves around sports medicine, regenerative injection therapies (prolotherapy and platelet rich plasma therapy), functional medicine, and pain management.
+Dr. Moffitt also has completed a variety of trainings to continually advance his education and knowledge.
+Advanced training typically revolves around sports medicine, regenerative injection therapies (prolotherapy and platelet-rich plasma therapy), functional medicine, and pain management.

 About Naturopathic Medicine

 Naturopathic Doctors (N.D.) combine the wisdom of nature with the rigors of modern science.
 Steeped in traditional healing methods, principles and practices, naturopathic medicine focuses on holistic, proactive prevention and comprehensive diagnosis and treatment.
 By using protocols that minimize the risk of harm, naturopathic physicians help facilitate the body’s inherent ability to restore and maintain optimal health.
 It is the naturopathic physician’s role to identify and remove barriers to good health by helping to create a healing internal and external environment.